doslke/Delta-Snack-Picking-Robot/README.md

 | Inventory desktop tool | Python, Tkinter, ttkbootstrap, pandas, and TCP sockets |
 | Design artifacts | EasyEDA schematic/PCB JSON exports, SolidWorks part files, and XLSX bills of materials |

-The repository has no pinned Python dependency manifest or verified cross-platform installation matrix.
-Package names above come from imports and project files, not from a fresh dependency-resolution test.

 ## Architecture